d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 Now we define the `load_data_fashion_mnist` function that obtains and reads the Fashion-MNIST dataset.
-It returns the data loaders for both the training set and validation set.
+It returns the data iterators for both the training set and validation set.
 In addition, it accepts an optional argument to resize images to another shape.

 ```{.python .input}